ashleygwilliams/registry-follower-tutorial/README.md

   a good chance it will change while we are following it!
 Using `>=` means that we can account for the change that happens while our application is running.
 - On line 15, we end our program.
-We send the value `0` to `process.exit` to indicate thaat we are ending the program successfully, i.e. not with an error.
+We send the value `0` to `process.exit` to indicate that we are ending the program successfully, i.e. not with an error.

 Ok!
 Given this code, our application will now run for all the current changes in the registry and then exit.
 Take a moment and give it a go!
 Note: There are a lot of